tkoleary/lingua/docs/guide/docs/variables/readme.md

 }
 ````

-And put your webfonts in 'fonts':
+Finally, put your webfonts in the 'fonts' folder:

 ```
 └─ lingua